 - The quantity on the commercial line has been changed to 11.

 Process product receipt using delivery schedules

-* The purchase order must be confirmed before product receipt can be processed.
+The purchase order must be confirmed before the product receipt can be processed.
 In this example, receipt is recorded directly on the purchase order.
-Receipt could also have been recorded when the goods arrived in the warehouse.
+The receipt could also have been recorded when the goods arrived in the warehouse.

-- In the Product receipt field, type any value.
+- Select Product receipt.
+In the Product receipt field, type any value.